gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 ```

 ### Initialise influence diagram
-We start defining the decision programming model by initialising the influence diagram.
+We start defining the Decision Programming model by initialising the influence diagram.

 ```julia
 diagram = InfluenceDiagram()
 ```

-For brevity in the following, we define the states of the nodes to be readily available.
+For brevity in the next sections, we define the states of the nodes to be readily available.
 Notice, that $R_{states}$ is a vector with values $0\%, 1\%,..., 100\%$.

 ```julia
 const H_states = ["CHD", "no CHD"]